Example SSO Implementation

 -

-, using the default values.
-This SAML attribute is expected by SUSE Manager. -
+Navigate to the tab and add a mapper for user attribute uid, using the default values.
+This SAML attribute is expected by SUSE Manager.

-section and create an administrative user.
-This user does not need to match the SUSE Manager administrative user. -
+Navigate to the section and create an administrative user.
+This user does not need to match the SUSE Manager administrative user.

-with a value that matches the username of the SUSE Manager administrative user. -
+Navigate to the tab, add an attribute named uidwith a value that matches the username of the SUSE Manager administrative user.

 When you have completed the configuration, you can test that the installation is working as expected.
 Restart the SUSE Manager Server to pick up your changes, and navigate to the SUSE Manager Web UI.
 If your installation is working correctly, you are redirected to the Keycloak SSO page, where you can authenticate successfully.